Injection Drug Use

 Anyone who has a history of injection drug use, even if it was only once years ago, may be at risk for hepatitis, HIV/AIDS, and other diseases.

-The Snohomish Health District offers a number of free services to help people who inject drugs (PWID) and their friends and families, including:
+The Snohomish County Health Department offers a number of free services to help people who inject drugs (PWID) and their friends and families, including:

 - Education and testing for hepatitis C (HCV)